ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 ## Sending Requests to the LLM

+Our goal in this section is to see how to construct LLM requests, and see what LLM responses look like, through the OpenAI-compatible interfacing API.
+We will also learn how to send and receive these messages using command line tools.
+We chose `Qwen/Qwen3-0.6B` earlier as it is a (relatively) small model that is good enough to demonstrate basic usage.
 Let's start simple.
 We will use the command line program `curl` to send HTTP requests to our inference server's API.
+For this, we must construct a message which selects the correct model to use, tells the model we are acting as a user and specifies the content of our message.
 Run the following command in your terminal:

 ```bash
 curl http://localhost:8000/v1/chat/completions \